gorepo-cli/gorepo-cli/README.md

 ### Description

-Lists all modules in the monorepo
+List all modules of the monorepo

 ### Usage